interestingimages/categen/README.md

 # you can then handle the files or write them out
 ```

+You can run a test on the main functions of categen by using the following command
+in the root of the repository directory:

+`python -c "import tests"`

 ## Contact

 This script isn't intended for much usage out of the interesting images Community,